 If the actions of the injured person contributed to his or her own harm, the victim may be “comparatively negligent.”
 If a plaintiff is comparatively negligent, the amount of an award will be reduced by the portion of negligence attributed to him or her.
 In Pennsylvania, if a plaintiff is found to hold more than 50% of the blame for an accident, he or she is prohibited from recovering damages (compensation) from other parties which were also at fault.

-In order to prevail in a claim for personal injury involving negligence, a plaintiff will need to prove four distinct elements by showing as much evidence as possible.
+In order to prevail in a claim involving negligence, a plaintiff will need to prove four distinct elements by showing as much evidence as possible.
 These four elements, sometimes called the “elements of negligence,” are as follows:

 If the answer to all of these questions is “yes,” the plaintiff may have a negligence lawsuit.
 Of course, you are not expected to know right now whether the elements of negligence exist in your case: it is your attorney’s job to assess and prove each element by use of medical records, expert testimony, evidence of physical wreckage or surveillance footage, and other information.
 If you think you could have a case, you are urged to contact our law offices.

 Speaking generally, an individual or business may be held liable for negligent conduct if their actions (or lack thereof) cause a foreseeable injury.
 This is true even if the damages caused by a person’s actions (or inaction) were not intended to cause harm to someone else.
 Fortunately, in many cases, people carry liability insurance, such as auto insurance, homeowner’s insurance, or another general liability insurance policy, which will cover losses sustained in a claim.